HTMLMin/Laravel-HTMLMin/README.md

 This class contains no public methods of interest.
 This class should be added to the providers array in `app/config/app.php`.
 This class will setup ioc bindings and register automatic blade/live minification based on the config.

+**Filters**

+You may put the `htmlmin` filter in front of your routes to live minify their responses.
+This filter will always minify them even when live minification is disabled because the live minification config setting defines if all html responses should be minified.
+This filter allows you to selectively choose which routes to minify.

 **Further Information**

 Feel free to check out the [API Documentation](http://grahamcampbell.github.io/Laravel-HTMLMin